canonical/sdkcraft/docs/tutorial/index.rst

    This command creates a template definition file named :file:`sdkcraft.yaml`;
-   despite being almost empty,
+   although it's almost empty,
-   it can already be built and published.
+   it's ready to be built and published.

-   However, let's make some extra steps to see what goes into an SDK.
+   However, let's take a few extra steps to explore what can go into an SDK.

 #.
 Update the metadata in :file:`sdkcraft.yaml`;
    at the very least,
-   customise its :samp:`name`, :samp:`summary` and :samp:`description`:
+   adjust its :samp:`name`, :samp:`summary` and :samp:`description`:

    .. code-block:: yaml
       :caption: sdkcraft.yaml